-Future Land Use Map Densities and Intensities Defined.
-One of the most important issues for the City in regulating its residential, commercial, office and multifamily development is the appropriate density (units per acre) and intensity (floor area ratio).
+Future Land Use Map Densities & Intensities Defined One of the most important issues for the City in regulating its residential, commercial, office and multifamily development is the appropriate density (units per acre) and intensity (floor area ratio).
 Each future land use category contains either in wording or as expressed in the following table, the maximum densities (units per acre) and intensities (floor area ratio) of development that is permitted.

-Table 1-3 Future Land Use Map Designation Maximum Density/ Intensity Table

-Office Commercial C.B.D.

-Density (units/ acre) 17 units/ acre 17 units/ acre 17 units/ acre

-Intensity 1

-(FAR)

-Up to 45%+ 45%+

-2-3 story limit 60% 60% 200%

-Up to 45%+ 45%+

-4 story limit 60% 60% Not permitted

-Up to 45%+ 45%+

-5 -8 story limit 60% 60% Not permitted
+Table 1-3 Future Land Use Map Designation Maximum Density/Intensity OFFICE COMMERCIAL CENTRAL BUSINESS DISTRICT Density (units/acre) 17 units/acre 17 units/acre 17 units/acre INTENSITY (FAR) Up to 2-3 story 45%+ 60% 45%+ 60% 200% Up to 4-story 45%+ 60% 45%+ 60% Not permitted Up to 5-8 story 45%+ 60% 45%+ 60% Not permitted

-Note: All categories count private parking garage floor space toward FAR limits.
+- NOTE All categories count private parking garage floor space toward FAR limits.

-Maximum number of stories is determined by the Maximum Height Map and may be further restricted by other policies of this Comprehensive Plan.

-- + The 45% FAR may be increased up to 5% if parking for the increase is entirely underground beneath the foot print of the building or if the building's upper floor(s) cantilevered over such parking or for hotel buildings. - For any building project exclusively commercial or office; or any mix of commercial or office uses. - For any building project at least 85% commercial or office on the first floor with residential units on upper floors.

-Note: This table reflects the maximum intensities that may be permitted in the underlying zoning district.
+Maximum number of stories is determined by the Maximum Height Map and may be further restricted by other policies of this Comprehensive Plan. - + The 45% FAR may be increased up to 5% if parking for the increase is entirely underground beneath the foot print of the building or if the building's upper floor(s) cantilevered over such parking or for hotel buildings. - \ For any building project exclusively commercial or office; or any mix of commercial or office uses. - \\ For any building project at least 85% commercial or office on the first floor with residential units on upper floors. - NOTE This table reflects the maximum intensities that may be permitted in the underlying zoning district.
 The maximum intensity that will be approved on any specific site will be based on the applicable development regulations and the ability of the project to further promote the goals of the City, but is not an entitlement.